corrode/corrode.github.io/content/blog/async/index.md

 **Multi-threaded-by-default runtimes cause accidental complexity completely unrelated to the task of writing async code.**

-Ideally, we'd lean on an explicit
+Futures should be designed for brief, scoped lifespans rather than the `'static` lifetime.
-`spawn::async` instead of `spawn::blocking`.
-Futures should be designed for brief, scoped lifespans rather than the 'static lifetime.
+Ideally, we'd lean on an explicit `spawn::async` instead of `spawn::blocking`.

 Maciej suggested to use a [local async runtime](https://maciej.codes/2022-06-09-local-async.html) which is